Once a time

 Here, I found a tear, Cinderella.

-Can't you it with a hat?
+Can't you hide it a hat?

 You beautiful.